pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Continuity preserves what matters between sessions to build forward.
+Continuity preserves your journey between sessions.

 ***

-Recap this journey in full with a progressive structure that preserves continuity, nuance, and compaction.
+Recap this in full with a progressive structure that preserves continuity, nuance, and compaction.
 Follow the CORES progression (Context < Obstacle < Routine < Effect < Scope) with ascending priority:

 Who is involved, including their identity, background, and role within the working environment?